biodash/biodash.github.io/content/codeclub/S05E09/index.md

 </div>

-We'll talk about formatting plots to your heart's delight in Chapter 12, but one trick for now is to set a different *ggplot* plotting "theme" for the rest of your R session:
+We'll talk about formatting plots to your heart's delight in Chapter 12, but one trick for now is **setting a different *ggplot* plotting "theme" for the entire R session:**

 <div class="highlight">